How to grow a business by duplication

 - Think about most any retail chain you know.

 - Foodservices, especially fast food.

-- Franchisors: McDonalds, 7-Eleven, etc. Please refer to the following session on franchising which covers how your business could become a franchisor.
+- Franchisors: McDonalds, 7-Eleven, etc. Please refer to Session 10 Franchising Your Business which covers how your business could become a franchisor.

 - A firm that is geographically widening its market.
 For example, a wholesaler of plumbing supplies in San Francisco opens a branch in Sacramento...and over time grows to branches throughout Northern California.